 The first step that a geisha takes to putting on her makeup is melting a special wax called Abura (油) all over her face and neck.
 Geisha warm-up this wax in hands, because it needs to dissolves into an oily texture.
 This ensures that all pores and crevices are filled in to give their skin a uniform texture.
 It also protects the skin from white paint.

 The next step involves the most important part of a geisha’s makeup: the white foundation called Oshiroi (白粉).
 Meaning “White Powder,” it is carefully mixed with water in a small dish to form a paste.
-That paste is then painted onto their faces and neck with special brushes called Hake (刷毛).
+Then that paste is painted onto their faces and neck with special brushes called Hake (刷毛).
 They use two different sizes: one that’s the width of a hand for large swaths and another that’s a few fingers wide for details and small areas.
 These brushes are made from badger or goat hair and can last for a few years.

-In a separate dish she will mix some of the oshiroi and add some pink powder called Tonoko (砥の粉) and contour parts of her face.
+In a separate dish, she will mix some of the Oshiroi and add some pink powder called Tonoko (砥の粉) and contour parts of her face.
 This gives her a less overall pale look and provides a striking hint of blush when viewed up close.

-After the oshiroi has been applied she will dab some white powder called Kona Oshiroi (粉白粉) all over to give her face a softer look.
+After the Oshiroi has been applied, she will dab some white powder called Kona Oshiroi (粉白粉) all over to give her face a softer look.
 The pink that she previously applied will show through as the powder is extremely light.

-Finally, black liner is added to the eye brows and the eye lids to give them an undeniable sharpness and complete the look.
+Finally, black liner is added to the eyebrows and the eyelids to give them an undeniable sharpness and complete the look.